Knights of Peter Claver: Early years

 The Sublimed and Meritorious Fourth Degree was organized in 1917.
 This division is open to Knights who after two years of continual membership have proven themselves to be active workers in the Church, the community, and the Noble Order.

 A program for Junior Knights existed from the Order's earliest days.
 The constitution of the Junior Knights Division was adopted in 1917 and the division formally recognized in 1935.

 In 1922, a Ladies Auxiliary was formed to provide the same opportunities for Catholic action to African American lay women.
 The Auxiliary was officially recognized as a division of the Order in 1926.
 The Junior Daughters division was officially recognized in 1930.

 Conflict

-During the 1920s, Thomas Wyatt Turner's Federated Colored Catholics locked horns with the KPC over their reticence to speak out on racism and segregation.
+During the 1920s, Thomas Wyatt Turner's Federated Colored Catholics locked horns with the Knights of Peter Claver over their reticence to speak out on racism and segregation.

 The conflict eventually resulted in the expulsion of Bro.
-Marcellus Dorsey, the brother of KPC co-founder Fr Dorsey (a member of the Josephites, which then restricted Black applicants).
+Marcellus Dorsey, the brother of Knights of Peter Claver co-founder Fr Dorsey (a member of the Josephites, which then restricted Black applicants).
 This was mainly due to Marcellus criticizing the Josephites in the press.

 The order would come to oppose segregation openly beginning in 1939.